According to the 1976 DC Calendar, today is Barry “The Flash” Allen’s birthday.

 Being fictional characters, their birthdates aren’t completely set in stone, per the few alternate dates given for Superman‘s birthday.
 For instance, the 1997 graphic novel “The Life Story of the Flash” for some reason retconned Barry’s birthday to May 13.

 Unintended by the 1976 calendar writers, of course, but I note the Pied Piper’s birthday falls during LGBT Pride Month.
 Hartley Rathaway (Piper’s real name) came out as one of DC’s first openly gay characters in the late 80s “Flash” books.
 After reforming, he soon became a friend of Wally, and made appearances through Wally’s “Flash” book as an ally.
-Wikipedia suggests he’s still reformed/openly gay in the “New 52,” but now a friend of Barry’s.
+Wikipedia states he’s still reformed/openly gay in the “New 52,” but now a friend of Barry’s.

 Finally, as for why this particular Flash picture with this post?
 It’s the oldest paper comic in my collection, that’s why!
 A 1968 “Flash” story where he winds up on “Earth-Prime” (aka the “real world”) and needs help getting back to Earth-1.